Aranmanai Kili: Production

 Aranmanai Kili is the directorial debut of Rajkiran who also produced the film, wrote the script and starred as the male lead.
 The film is the acting debut for Ahana and Gayathri; both were chosen from over 300 girls who auditioned.
 Cinematography was handled by Kichas.
+The filming of the song "Adi Poonguyile" suffered significant delays due to difficulties in finding a location with the required settings, including "green grass, mountains, and waterfalls".
+It was also affected by the makers wanting to wait for the perfect weather as the song sequence required heavy rain.
+The filming was held at Karaikudi.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali, Piraisoodan, Muthulingam and Ponnadiyaan.
+The soundtrack was composed by Ilaiyaraaja.
 Though the soundtrack has nine songs, only seven feature onscreen.
+The song "En Thaayenum" is set in Mayamalavagowla raga.